To Do or Not To Do

 When faced with challenges in our relationships, we may feel inclined to “fix” problems right away.
 But, while taking charge of an issue may initially help us feel more in control, it can also prevent us from getting in touch with our real feelings and needs.
 Also, our jumping into problem-solving without acknowledging the feelings and needs of others, may leave them feeling frustrated and unheard, even if we are trying to make thoughtful and constructive suggestions.

 Our society values action and results over reflection and acknowledgement.
 We need to know how to work through challenging situations, but problem-solving can get in our way.
 At times, our fixing of a problem is done at the expense of acknowledging emotions that, while uncomfortable, can enhance our acceptance and understanding of a situation.
 Sometimes, the best thing that we can do for ourselves and for others is to be present.

 “Don’t just do something, sit there” is the title of one of Sylvia Boorstein’s books.
 It reminds me of the value of slowing things down, and taking in an experience before jumping into action.
 I believe that challenges in our relationships can be best handled when we pause, stay in the experience of the moment and take into account the feelings and needs of all involved; and we can not do that if our primary focus is the quick fixing of the problem.
 Sometimes non-doing turns out to be the most helpful and productive thing to do.

-Pilar Poal, PhD is a licensed psychologist and Senior Staff Therapist in CFR's Paoli & Exton offices.
+Pilar Poal, PhD is a licensed psychologist and Senior Staff Therapist in Council for Relationships’ Paoli & Exton offices.
 She can be reached at 610-594-9808 ext.
 6.